Legitimate Sportsbooks From Industry Insider

 Why Do Online Sportsbook Rob Players?

 It’s very simple really.
 They can’t run a legit sportsbook and set their lines properly.
 A sportsbook is only supposed to make money by the fee they charge to take a bet, the VIG.
 When books get greedy they shade their lines and start betting on their own lines.
 If the lines are lopsided due to their incompetence or willing to gamble and they lose big, they disappear.
 Or, because sportsbetting is theoretically illegal depending on your location in the world, a bank may confiscate funds from the book used to pay players and the sportsbook goes bust.
 Running a sportsbook is extremely difficult, don’t be a sucker – just play at the legit betting sites that have proper funding.
+If they have sports betting and poker, all the better.

-Can You Beat The Book
+Can You Beat The Book?

 You don’t have to beat the sportsbook necessarily, but it’s beyond a full time job.
 Take a look at this “life on the line” trailer.
 In the meantime, I hope I’ve provided you with some perspicacity into legitimate sports betting sites online.